andmar/marlog/README.md

 fmt.Println(marlog.MarLog)

-err = log.Log("DEBUG", "This is the first logged message", true, false) err = log.Log("ERROR", "This is the second logged message", true, false)
+err = log.Log("DEBUG", "This is the first logged message", 0) err = log.Log("ERROR", "This is the second logged message", 0)

 log.DeactivateStamps("DEBUG")

-err = log.Log("DEBUG", "This is the third logged message", true, false) err = log.Log("ERROR", "This is the fourth logged message", true, false)
+err = log.Log("DEBUG", "This is the third logged message", 0) err = log.Log("ERROR", "This is the fourth logged message", 0)

 log.ActivateStamps("DEBUG")

-err = log.Log("DEBUG", "This is the fifth logged message", true, false) err = log.Log("ERROR", "This is the sixth logged message", true, false)
+err = log.Log("DEBUG", "This is the fifth logged message", 0) err = log.Log("ERROR", "This is the sixth logged message", 0)

 if err != nil {
 	fmt.Println("Error", err)
 }

+err = log.Log("DEBUG", "This is the seventh logged message", 0) err = log.Log("DEBUG", "This is the eighth logged message", marlog.OptionFatal)

+if err != nil {
+	fmt.Println("Error", err)
+}

+fmt.Println("The nineth logged message should not be...")
 ```

-Using version at commit `77e7f177ba6cf288560165f94d66b6ba12990ba1`
+Using version at commit `f1125dad46b9fccc0c8ad396eaa56aaacc0de244`